ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 Spack [has environments](https://spack.readthedocs.io/en/latest/environments.html), which is similar to many other related implementations such as conda environments and python virtual environments.

 Environments create an isolated operating environment within which `spack` can only see and access packages that are added to the environment.
-In this repository the model to be built is defined using an environment in the `spack.yaml` file.
+In this repository, the model to be built is defined using the `spack.yaml` environment file.

 Spack generally automatically downloads package sources to a cache, compiles and installs them.
 Spack also supports model development using a modified environment where the components that are being actively developed are compiled in a local source directory, and the rest built in the normal spack manner.